gzachariadis/Python.Challenges/README.md

 ### [Get Middle Character(s) based on even or odd Length](https://www.codewars.com/kata/56747fd5cb988479af000028/python)

+##### Objective

-You are going to be given a word.
-Your job is to return the middle character of the word.
+- Given a word, write a Function to return the middle character of the word.

 ##### Constraints